Test your knowledge with a quiz

 - Racial discrimination continued to undermine the legal rights granted African Americans after the Civil War well into the 20th century.
 This injustice is especially apparent in light of the service, sacrifice, and patriotism of African Americans in the military during both World Wars.

 - “V for Victory” was a popular slogan in the allied fight to end World War II that had been coined by Winston Churchill (Prime Minister of Britain).
 African American groups expanded its meaning to create the “Double V” campaign, promoting the dual hope that victory in war could be accompanied by an end to racial conflict and discrimination on the home front.

 - Horace Pippin had served in the segregated 369th Infantry Regiment during World War I. This unit was known as the Harlem Hellfighters for their fierce bravery in battle.
-Despite the success of the regiment, which spent more time on the frontlines than any other, its soldiers faced such deep-seated racism that the U.S. Army placed them under French command.
+As a result of deep-seated racism in the U.S. Army, the 369th fought under French command.
+By the war’s end, they had spent more time on the frontline than any other U.S. troops.
 When they returned home after the war, they continued to face discrimination in daily life.

 More to think about

 Consider the discrimination faced by African Americans in the military during World War I and II.
 What other groups have faced similar discrimination in the military and other public service?
 Why do you think individuals who have experienced discrimination might still choose to serve?